-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 30 April 2002 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 30 April 2002 recommending the granting of this designation.

-Update: Mitotane (Lysodren) is authorised in the European Union as of 28 April 2004 for symptomatic treatment of advanced (unresectable, metastatic or relapsed) adrenal cortical carcinoma.
+Update: Mitotane (Lysodren) has been authorised in the EU since 28 April 2004 for for symptomatic treatment of advanced (unresectable, metastatic or relapsed) adrenal cortical carcinoma.
 The effect of Lysodren on non-functional adrenal cortical carcinoma is not established.

 |Name||Language||First published||Last updated|